netsys-edinburgh/CoreKube/docs/Evaluation.md

 # Artifact Evaluation of CoreKube

-In order to evaluate CoreKube as a core, we need an environment to simulate UEs and RANs that connect to it.
-We will use the [Nervion](https://github.com/netsys-edinburgh/nervion-powder) simulator (Larrea, 2021).
-The official Nervion Powder Profile, present as a deployment profile within the [Powder Platform](https://powderwireless.net/), will deploy both Nervion and CoreKube on Powder.
+In order to evaluate CoreKube as a core, we need an environment to emulate UEs and RANs that connect to it.
+We will use the [Nervion](https://github.com/netsys-edinburgh/nervion-powder) RAN emulator (Larrea, 2021).
+The official Nervion Powder Profile, available as a deployment profile within the [Powder Platform](https://powderwireless.net/), will deploy both Nervion and CoreKube on Powder.

 ## Creating an Experiment